nus-cs2103-AY2324S2/tp/README.md

 * It provides a reasonably well-written code base bigger (around 6 KLoC)
 * It comes with a reasonable level of user and developer documentation.

-This project is based on the AddressBook Level-3 project and is a part of the [se-education.org](https://se-education.org/addressbook-level3) initiative
+This project is based on the AddressBook Level-3 project and is a part of the [se-education.org](https://se-education.org/addressbook-level3) initiative.

 # Features

 ## Customer Feature

 ### 1. Add Customer
-Adds a customer to the customer's storage
+Adds a customer to the customer's storage.

 Example: `add <customer name>`